Appearance

 packages version 0.36.0 are supported.

-To execute a PennyLane circuit using a PlanQK backend, first, retrieve the desired backend using the PlanqkQuantumProvider.
+To execute a PennyLane circuit using a PLANQK backend, first, retrieve the desired backend using the PlanqkQuantumProvider.

 Then, create a qiskit.remote

-device and pass the PlanQK backend to it.
+device and pass the PLANQK backend to it.

 The following example shows how to create a remove device using the azure.ionq.simulator